DWhiteheadCode/Tracer-Abilities/README.md

 Recall is bound to `E`.

 ## Implementation
 I created an `FRecallData` struct that stores the data for any given point in time.
-This includes the character's location, rotation (specifically, their `APawn::GetControlRotation()`) and health.
+This includes the character's location, rotation (specifically, their `APawn::GetControlRotation()`) and health, as well as the `GameTimeSeconds` that the data was taken from.

-A `TArray<FRecallData>` is used to store the recall data for the entire duration that can be rewound.
+A `TArray<FRecallData>`, called `RecallDataArray`, is used to store the recall data for the entire duration that can be rewound.
 This array is treated somewhat like a queue, where elements at the front (lower index) are the most recent entries, while elements at the back (higher index) are the oldest entries.

-When the ability is initialised, a looping timer (called the `PushRecallData` timer) is started that frequently pushes a new entry into the array, using the character's current location/ rotation/ health.
-On initialisation, a second, non-looping, timer is started (called the `MaxQueueSize` timer) that lasts for the maximum recall length (i.e. the amount of time that will be rewound, not the amount of time that it takes for the rewind to complete).
-When this timer ends, a boolean flag is set that will cause the oldest entry to be popped off the array each time a new entry is about to be pushed into the array.
-This ensures that the array only holds data from the relevant time period.
+When the ability is initialised, the following events occur:
+- A looping timer (called the `PushRecallData` timer) is started that frequently pushes a new entry into the array, using the character's current location/ rotation/ health.
+- A callback is registered so that the recall action will be notified whenever it's owner's health changes.
+When this is occurs, a new `FRecallData` entry is saved to the `RecallDataArray` to ensure no health changes are missed.
+- A second looping timer is started (called the `ClearOldRecallData` timer).
+This timer iterates through the `RecallDataArray` and removes any entries that are too old to recall (e.g. any entries that were saved more than 3 seconds ago are removed, where recall returns the player to their location from 3 seconds ago).

+This action implements `FTickableGameObject`.
+It is set to be a `Conditional` tickable that only ticks when the action is running (i.e. when the user is actively recalling).
+This is done so the player's location can be updated smoothly as they rewind towards their recall destination.

 When the ability is started, the following things happen:
 - The player's character is set to be invisible, and their collision is disabled
 - The player's controller has its input disabled
-- Both the `PushRecallData` and `MaxQueueSize` timers are cleared (to prevent data changing during the recall process)
+- Both the `PushRecallData` and `ClearOldRecallData` timers are cleared (to prevent data changing during the recall process)
-- The duration for each segment is calculated based on the number of elements in the array and the `ActiveDuration` of the ability
+- The `RecallDataArray` is cleared of any outdated entries (so the last element in the array is the destination for the recall)
-	- "Segment" refers to the time taken to rewind the character from the position/rotation from one entry in the array to the next
-	- `ActiveDuration` is the time it takes for the ability to complete (from the activation button being pressed, until the player regains control after being rewound)
-- A new looping timer (called the `RecallSegment` timer) is started, which  updates the character's position periodically
-	- The function called by this timer uses the following information:
-		- The position and rotation of the character at the start of the current segment
-		- The position and rotation of the character at the end of the current segment
-		- The time that this segment started at
-		- The duration of this segment (which is the same for all segments during a given use of the ability)
+- The `RecallDataArray` is iterated through to find the player's highest health value during the period that will be recalled
+- The user's current location and rotation is saved, as well as the destination location and rotation for the recall (the point they will be recalled to)
-	- Additionally, this function gets the current game time from the world timer manager
+- The current game time is saved
-	- This information is used to calculate an approximate position and rotation for the character at this update interval using lerp functions
-	- If enough time has passed such that the current segment has ended, information for the next segment is obtained from the array, and the timer is reset with this new information
-		- At the start of each new segment, that array entry's `Health` value is checked.
-If it is larger than the max value that has been previously seen (during the current ability usage), it will be recorded.
+- The boolean responsible for the `Conditional` tickable is toggled, so `Tick(...)` starts being called
+- A timer is started that ends the ability when the `ActiveDuration` has elapsed

+While the ability is active, the user's location and rotation are updated using a `Lerp` function that takes the following parameters:
+- Start position/ rotation
+- End position/ rotation
-	- Once the end of the array has been reached, the ability is stopped
+- Time since the ability started, divided by the total duration of the ability

 When the action ends, the following events occur:
+- The player's location and rotation are set to exactly match the destination
+	- This is needed as `Tick(...)` doesn't always exactly reach the destination before the `ActiveDuration` timer ends
 - The player's health is increased to match the largest health value of any recall segment (this includes their health at the time that they started the ability)
-- The `PushRecallData` and `MaxQueueSize` timers are started again
+- The `PushRecallData` and `ClearOldRecallData` timers are started again
 - The recall data array is emptied
-- The flag is reset to indicate that entries should not be popped off the array (until the `MaxQueueSize` timer ends again)
+- A data entry is immediately pushed into the array
+	- This prevents any issues that would occur if the cooldown were lower than the rate at which new entries are pushed into the queue, causing a potentially empty array
 - The player's character is set to be visible again, and their collision is re-enabled
 - The player's controller input is re-enabled
-- A data entry is immediately pushed into the array
-	- This prevents any issues that would occur if the cooldown were lower than the rate at which new entries are pushed into the queue, causing a potentially empty array

 # Pulse Bomb
 ## Description